 of participants have experienced delayed close, no close or an impact on purchasing price.

 Why does it matter?

-Top drivers of organizational culture
+Top drivers of organisational culture

 How leaders behave (61%)